sarcophagus-org/quickstart-archaeologist/README.md

    Follow the instructions to register your archaeologist.
 A peer ID will automatically be generated for you.

+   ---

+   **Notes on Registration:**
+   - It is recommended you set your free bond to at least a 10x multiple of your digging fee.
+(I.e. if `MIN_DIGGING_FEE=5`, set your `FREE_BOND` to at least `50`.
+   - When your free bond drops below your minimum digging fee, you will no longer be able to accept new jobs or appear in the embalmer web application list.
+   - See CLI instructions for updating these values after registration.

 6. Run the service in the background

    > `COMPOSE_PROFILES=service docker compose up -d`

+7. You can verify your service is registered correctly by visiting https://dev-sarcophagus.netlify.app/archaeologists
+- Please allow up to a minute for the archaeologist list to populate.

 ### Logging
 To view the logs